 You may have seen those little yellow cars buzzing around the city.
-If you're feeling a bit adventurous, you can hop into a Go Car and explore San Francisco on your own...with a little help form your knowledgeable GPS guide.
+If you're feeling a bit adventurous, you can hop into a Go Car and explore San Francisco on your own...with a little help from your knowledgeable GPS guide.

 I had seen the Go Cars scooting around San Francisco for years and thought they looked like fun.
 We finally tried them out and had a blast!

 Here are my tips on the best way do Go Car rentals and how to handle these little guys in the city.
 All the things I wish I had known!

 The Go Car is really a glorified motorcycle with three wheels, that runs on gasoline and has motorcycle-type controls.
 The maximum speed is 35 mph.

 The cars have a GPS navigation system connected to an audio tour program.
 When you get close to an attraction, the Voice tells you some interesting information about it.
 And of course, gives you directions as you drive.